SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 > I nuzzle the top of Pinkie's head.
 "Goodnight, Twister."
 >
-> "Good...
-Par..."
-Pinkie tries in her sleep.
+> "Good… Par…" Pinkie tries in her sleep.

 *Was Pinkie's story eluding to her having feelings for me?*